Mayoralty of Dianne Feinstein: Foreign policy

 Feinstein gave the key to the city to Kenneth D. Taylor, the Canadian ambassador to Iran, for helping Americans escape during the Iran hostage crisis.
 She also gave the key to the city to Italian President Sandro Pertini in 1982.
 She met with Pakistani dictator Muhammad Zia-ul-Haq in 1982, despite protests of his violation of human rights and a statement by the Movement for the Restoration of Democracy stating that Zia was responsible for "a reign of terror in which thousands of people have been flogged or put in jail".
 In 1983, she presented the key to the city to Leonardo Mathis, the Portuguese ambassador to the United States, aboard the Sagres.
 She gave the key to the city to Chinese Premier Zhao Ziyang in 1984.
 Feinstein met with Prime Minister Margaret Thatcher at 10 Downing Street on March 20, 1985.
 She welcomed Algerian President Chadli Bendjedid to San Francisco during his 1985 goodwill tour in the United States.

 Feinstein called for President Jimmy Carter to investigate the Salvadoran Civil War and consider banning military aid to the country's military government.
 Feinstein cancelled San Francisco's sister city relationship with Manila, Philippines, for six months following the assassination of Benigno Aquino Jr., a former senator and opposition leader.
-In 1984, she proposed forming a sister city relationship with Cork, Republic of Ireland.
+In 1984, she proposed forming a sister city relationship with Cork, Ireland.

 Feinstein signed legislation which called on the San Francisco Retirement Board to divest the city's $335 million employee pension fund which was invested in American companies doing business with South Africa.
 She initially opposed legislation in 1986, which would prohibit the city from contracting companies with financial ties to South Africa due to its apartheid system, but later signed it.

 Health policy

 Feinstein announced a plan to spend $293,000 on researching HIV/AIDS in 1982.
-Funding for aids research and helping victims was later proposed to be increased to $1.5 million and then $2.1 million.
+Funding for AIDS research and helping victims was later proposed to be increased to $1.5 million and then $2.1 million.
 Feinstein supported closing gay bathhouses to prevent the spread of AIDS, but health officials initially wanted to leave them open with restrictions.
 However, the city's health director, Mervyn Silverman, announced that closing down of all gay bathhouses.
 The closure of the gay bathhouses was later overturned by Superior Court Judge Roy Wonder who ruled that the bathhouses could reopen if they took action to prevent the spread of AIDS.
 She signed legislation which prohibited discrimination against AIDS victims in housing, employment, medical services, and business.
 In 1984, Feinstein declared the first AIDS Awareness Week.
 During her tenure 2,200 people in San Francisco died from AIDS while 15,000 were diagnosed with it out of a population of 700,000 people.